aaronbloomfield/ccc/hws/dappintro/index.md

 There are many different tool chains that one can use to compile and deploy smart contracts -- Truffle and Ganache, command-line compilation with solc and deployment with geth, etc.  We had to pick one, and Remix seemed the most straight-forward and realistic choice.
 We will see how to interact with the blockchain through the geth Javascript console in an in-class activity in the [Solidity lecture slide set](../../slides/solidity.html#/).

 The same process described herein can be used to deploy on the real Ethereum blockchain.
 The only difference is that you would run geth to connect to the real Ethereum blockchain, rather than our private course blockchain.
-And of course you would need real Ethereum to pay for the gas fees.
+And of course you would need real ether to pay for the gas fees.
 Everything else is exactly the same.

 ### Code